Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector: Introduction

 On the other hand, if one manages to identify which path each individual photon travels through, the photons will exhibit the particle nature and the detection probabilities will be independent of $\theta$, showing no interference between the two paths.
 The wave-particle duality is even more astonishing in Wheeler's delayed-choice experiment \cite{wheeler1979quantum}, where the choice of whether or not to measure ``which-path'' information of the photon can be made \emph{after} the photon has entered $\mathrm{BS_{in}}$, implying that a choice made in a later moment can \emph{retroactively} collapse a quantum state in the \emph{past}.
 This has been confirmed in various actual experiments \cite{alley1986results, hellmuth1987delayed, baldzuhn1989wave, lawson1996delayed, kim2000delayed, kawai1998realization, jacques2007experimental}.

 However, if the difference between the length $L_1$ of $\mathrm{Path}_1$ and the length $L_2$ of $\mathrm{Path_2}$ becomes considerably larger than the spatial width $\Delta$ of the single-particle pulse, the pattern of modulation in response to $\theta$ becomes invisible, and apparently the interferometer ceases to exhibit the wave nature of photons regardless of whether the which-path information is identified or not.
-In fact, the \emph{coherence length} $l_c$ of the source is defined as $\abs{\Delta L}:=\abs{L_2-L_1}$ for which the visibility of modulation is decreased by a certain factor compared to the case of $\Delta L=0$.\footnote{See \footref{foot:fringe visibility} and the context thereof for more details.}
+In fact, the \emph{coherence length} $l_c$ of the source is defined as $\abs{\Delta L}:=\abs{L_2-L_1}$ for which the visibility of modulation is decreased by a certain factor compared to the case of $\Delta L=0$.\footnote{See Footnote \footref{foot:fringe visibility} and the context thereof for more details.}

-In this paper, we argue that the reason why the interference disappears for large $\Delta L$ is essentially because the detector is or effectively behaves like a classical system, which has no or little coherence in time.
-If the classical detector is replaced by a quantum detector, the detection probability by the quantum detector will still manifest the two-path interference even for large $\Delta L$, provided that the quantum detector can remain coherent in time long enough.
-To devise a concrete yet simple model, we formulate the quantum detector and its interaction with a single-particle state as an Unruh-DeWitt detector \cite{unruh1976notes,dewitt1979quantum} (for reviews, see \cite{birrell1984quantum,wald1994quantum,padmanabhan2005gravity} and especially \cite{crispino2008unruh}).
-To be as generic as possible, we consider single-particle pulses not only of photons but also of other massless or massive matter fields.
+In this paper, we argue that the reason why the interference disappears for large $\Delta L$ is essentially because the single-particle detector is or effectively behaves like an ordinary classical system, which has no or little coherence in time.
+If the classical detector is replaced by a quantum detector that can remain coherent in time long enough, the detection probability by the quantum detector will still manifest the two-path interference even for large $\Delta L$.